Providencia Diving — Colombia

 -81.3740°E

 Providencia sits within the Seaflower UNESCO Biosphere Reserve, protecting the third-largest barrier reef in the world.
 The island's remoteness from mainland Colombia preserves both its Raizal culture and its extraordinarily healthy coral systems.
-Eagle rays sweep over pristine walls and nurse sharks rest in the shallows.
+Eagle rays sweep over protected walls and nurse sharks rest in the shallows.

 Colombia's Untouched Caribbean Reef